crschnick/pdx_unlimiter/README.md

 *before* you start the game.

-All savegames can be launched directly from within the Pdx-Unlimiter without needing to visit the main menu ever again.
+All savegames can be launched directly from within the Pdx-Unlimiter without needing to visit the in-game main menu ever again.
 When you directly launch a savegame from within the Pdx-Unlimiter, the required mods and DLCs are automatically enabled without having to use Paradox launcher configurations.
 It is also checked whether a mod is missing or incompatible with the current version, so that nothing can potentially corrupt your savegames.
 This means that you never have to worry about keeping track of your mod configurations if you regularly switch between them.
+Skipping the main menu also saves a lot of time when loading a savegame.

 **Usage guide:** [Launching savegames](https://github.com/crschnick/pdx_unlimiter/wiki/User-Guide#launching-savegames)

 ## Savegame editor